MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/deletemedia.md

-﻿---
+---
 title: DeleteMedia Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Deletes the specified media from an account?s media library.
+description: Deletes the specified media from an account's media library.
 ---
 # DeleteMedia Service Operation
-Deletes the specified media from an account?s media library.
+Deletes the specified media from an account's media library.

 > [!NOTE]
 > This service operation is not yet supported.